BestTimesToVisit.com Logo

 Top Things to Do

-Sunrise Hot Air Balloon over the Desert
+Sunrise Hot Air Balloon Over the Desert

-Explore the Al Fahidi Historical Neighbourhood
+Wander Through Al Fahidi Historical Neighbourhood

-A Culinary Journey Through Deira's Spice Souk
+Culinary Journey in Deira's Spice and Gold Souks

-Kayak Through the Mangroves of Hatta
+Kayaking Through the Mangroves of Ras Al Khor Wildlife Sanctuary

 See all 8 things to do →